iFun/Notes/PHIL145/README.md

 - overestimate our personal understanding of the scientific theories under discussion
 - our ability to evaluate conflicting arguments and evidence
-- our ability to ensure that our beliefs aren't being swayed by emotion ro wishful thinking
+- our ability to ensure that our beliefs aren't being swayed by emotion or wishful thinking
 - influenced by what intuitively seems plausible rather than the evidence suggested

 ### Memory